Carreau/undefined/readme.md

 # behavior

-It work (for now) mostly like a singleton object, meaning it's truth-y
+It work (for now) mostly like a singleton object

+Though it's neither truthy not falsy

 ```
 >>> if undefined: print(True)
-True
+raise NotImplementedError
 ```

 # Casing ?